HEALTH · CANCER

 What does "five-year relative survival rate" mean?

 The five-year relative survival rate compares the proportion of people with a specific cancer who are alive five years after diagnosis to the proportion expected to be alive in the general population of the same age, sex, and race.
 A rate of 99% does not mean 1% of patients die from the cancer.
 It means the diagnosed group's survival is 99% of what would be expected without the cancer.
-It is always a backward-looking population statistic, reflecting outcomes for patients diagnosed in prior years, and newer treatments may improve current outcomes.
-For related context, see how common various medical conditions are, or check how alcohol consumption compares to guidelines.
+It is always a backward-looking population statistic, reflecting outcomes for patients diagnosed in prior years, and newer treatments may improve current outcomes; survival data and cancer incidence rates across populations are compiled on the health statistics page.
+For related context, see how common various medical conditions are, explore the life expectancy data by risk factor, or check how alcohol consumption compares to guidelines.

 Advertisement